-- The first female head of the International Monetary Fund, Christine Lagarde, was a member of the French national synchronized swimming team.
+- The first woman to head of the International Monetary Fund, Christine Lagarde, was a member of the French national synchronized swimming team.

 - Former US Secretary of State Hillary Clinton played several sports, including basketball, soccer and softball.